Critical-Infrastructure-Systems-Lab/InfeRes/README.rst

-Welcome to InfeRes: A Python package for inferring reservoir water surfacea area, level and storage volume
+Welcome to InfeRes: A Python package for inferring reservoir water surface area, level and storage volume
 ============================================================================================================

 .. image:: https://img.shields.io/pypi/l/sciris.svg
  :target: https://github.com/ssmahto/InfeRes_test/blob/main/LICENSE

-``InfeRes`` is a python package that is designed to help automatic extraction of reservoir characteristics (water surface area, level, and storage-volume) time-series by taking leverage of the Google Earth Engine data collection (`Landsat series <https://developers.google.com/earth-engine/datasets/catalog/landsat/>`_, `Sentinel-2 <https://developers.google.com/earth-engine/datasets/catalog/sentinel-2/>`_), and high resolition `DEM (30m) <https://www.usgs.gov/centers/eros/science/usgs-eros-archive-digital-elevation-shuttle-radar-topography-mission-srtm-1/>`_.
+``InfeRes`` is a python package that is designed to help automatic extraction of reservoir characteristics (water surface area, level, and storage-volume) time-series by taking leverage of the Google Earth Engine data collection (`Landsat series <https://developers.google.com/earth-engine/datasets/catalog/landsat/>`_, `Sentinel-2 <https://developers.google.com/earth-engine/datasets/catalog/sentinel-2/>`_), and high resolution `DEM (30m) <https://www.usgs.gov/centers/eros/science/usgs-eros-archive-digital-elevation-shuttle-radar-topography-mission-srtm-1/>`_.
 It built on top of `GDAL <https://gdal.org/>`_, `Scikit-Learn <https://scikit-learn.org/>`_, `NumPy <https://numpy.org/>`_ and `Matplotlib <https://matplotlib.org/>`_, and other popular python packages. ``InfeRes`` is developed with a novel algorithm which helps inferring reservoir characteristics even from the partially cloudy images.
-``InfeRes`` can be applied to monitor water surface area in any reservoir or waterbody; whereas, storage-volume can be obtained for the large reservoirs (storage >= 0.1m:sup:`3`) listed in the `GRanD <https://www.globaldamwatch.org/directory/>`_ databse.
+``InfeRes`` can be applied to monitor water surface area in any reservoir or waterbody; whereas, storage-volume can be obtained for the large reservoirs (storage >= 0.1m:sup:`3`) listed in the `GRanD <https://www.globaldamwatch.org/directory/>`_ database.

 Components of InfeRes
 ---------------------